sgago/thestudyguide/sysdesign/sysdesign.md

 - Debugging and testing can be more challenging.
 Certain issues will only surface through service interacting together.
 - Microservices often have separate datastores and this creates eventual consistency.
 There's nothing stopping services from changing data and disagreeing about what is true.

 Again, if a monolith is well designed with proper boundaries, we can pull microservices out when needed.
 (Author expects that a well-designed monoliths, ones where you could "simply" decompose domains of concern into microservices would be an exceptional case.
-The author expects most would need a healthy amount of refactoring to occur in the monolith, but I'm willing to be proven wrong on this.)
+The author expects most monoliths would require a healthy amount of refactoring to setup this ideal scenario, but I'm willing to be proven wrong.)

 #### API gateway
 We want to minimize the number of endpoints that clients need to hit.
 We don't want consumers to have to worry about addressing our 50 different microservices.
 We can introduce an API gateway, an abstraction and reverse proxy, that hides the microservice architecture from clients.
 We can route requests via the reverse proxy, change internal endpoints without breaking clients, stitch together data from multiple services, and handle data inconsistencies.
 An API gateway is especially beneficial for public APIs backed by microservices.
 The gateway can also provide rate-limiting, caching, and authentication/authorization.
 Again, we need to be mindful of tradeoffs with a gateway: scaling, coupling, and microservice API changes.
 In terms of implementing an API gateway, you can